vaginessa/dns-wiki/FAQ.md

 <a name="FAQ38"></a>
 ##### (38) Will you integrate any HOSTS blocking option?

-> No, (see [#285](https://github.com/ukanth/afwall/issues/285) & [#223] (https://github.com/ukanth/afwall/issues/223)), AFWall+ is a firewall and not a all-in-one solution for all "security" related problems on Android.
+> No (see [#285](https://github.com/ukanth/afwall/issues/285) & [#223] (https://github.com/ukanth/afwall/issues/223)), AFWall+ is a firewall and not a all-in-one solution for all "security" related problems on Android.
 The goal is to control iptables with some gimmicks such custom scripts and this already implemented.
 A big HOST file can also slow-down non high end smartphones, block some ads which some developer need to get money and can block some sites you may need.
 There are also other solutions to handle it, like [MoaAB](http://forum.xda-developers.com/showthread.php?t=1916098) or and Xposed module called [UnbelovedHosts] (http://repo.xposed.info/module/de.defim.apk.unbelovedhosts).

 <a name="FAQ39"></a>